-My thinking was that whatever embarrassment stemmed from getting the numbers wrong would be offset by the resulting pride by what those numbers might mean: Auburn’s was maybe the first homecoming in America.
+My thinking was that whatever embarrassment stemmed from getting the numbers wrong would be offset by the resulting pride of what those numbers might mean: That Auburn maybe had the first homecoming in America.

 Well, looks like it’s time to ditch the “maybe.”

 Remember how I thought that the Smithsonian would maybe back fellow 1909’ers Baylor, even after they rushed to read the latest TWER post about Auburn’s six-month’s-older claim to the throne, because Baylor had traditional homecoming stuff like parades and photographers to document parades and a bunch of other pretentious stuff?
 Auburn’s lower-case “home coming” could easily be viewed as pretty prosaic in comparison (at least in comparison to what I had at the time for comparison) — too weak to father so grand an American institution… if it, you know, even happened.

 “Great Doings at Auburn’s Home Coming”—that was the headline of one of the no fewer than four homecoming stories the Montgomery Advertiser ran leading up the event (the Columbus Daily Enquirer had at least one, too), including one the day of, i.e. the first day of: It lasted from Sunday to Wednesday.
 I’ve yet to track down a story from after the thing, but unless they decided to cancel it and turn the sons of Auburn and the VIPs from other colleges and “some of the foremost speakers in the United States” and his excellency Governor B.B.
 Comer (coming to review the junior class cadets) around on their trains, it did happen.